shaoyent/mt-behavioral-embeddings/README.md

 # Behavioral Sentence Embeddings using Unsupervised Online Multitask Learning
-This repo contains the code to extract embeddings from the paper [Unsupervised Online Multitask Learning of Behavioral Sentence Embeddings](https://arxiv.org/pdf/1807.06792.pdf) _Shao-Yeng Tseng, Brian Baucom, and Panayiotis Georgiou_
+This repo contains the code to extract embeddings from our work

+[Unsupervised Online Multitask Learning of Behavioral Sentence Embeddings](https://arxiv.org/pdf/1807.06792.pdf)

+_Shao-Yeng Tseng, Brian Baucom, and Panayiotis Georgiou_

 ## Abstract